Premiership of Narendra Modi: IT policy

 Modi launched the Digital India programme, which has the goal of ensuring that government services are available electronically, building infrastructure so rural areas get high-speed Internet access, boosting manufacturing of electronic goods in the country, and promoting digital literacy.
 Under the programme, 400 railway Stations across the country are being equipped with Wi-Fi technology.
 In the 2017 Union Budget of India, POS machines, scanners, fingerprint readers, iris scanners and micro ATMs were exempted from all kinds of custom duties.
 The internet penetration in India rose from 20 percent in 2014 to 28.7 percent in 2016.

-Partnerships

-"Unnat Bharat Abhiyan" involve engaging with neighbouring communities and using technologies for their upliftment.